 Slice-and-Bake Cookies, Meringue Cookies, and Friends

-These little treats also ship very well.
+These little treats also travel very well.
 If your cookies have flat bottoms but mounded tops, like drop cookies, package them in pairs with their bottoms kissing.
-If your cookies are of the flat on both sides, stack them in groups of three or four and then wrap in plastic.
+If your cookies are of the flat on both sides, stack them in groups of three or four and then wrap in plastic for shipping.

 Pecan pralines are more than the sum of their parts: pecans, sugar, cream, butter, and vanilla.
 They're a rich, crunchy, candy-coated indulgence!
 Make them for a holiday cookie tray or to ship to a friend.